-EFFECTIVE AUGUST 1, 2024, TO JULY 31, 2025 or questions about content or administrative aspects of this course, please contact:
+EFFECTIVE AUGUST 1, 2025, TO JULY 31, 2026

+For questions about content or administrative aspects of this course, please contact:

+Shawna Olds

-Shawna Olds COURSE ASSISTANT (CA)
+COURSE ASSISTANT (CA)

+oldss@msu.edu

 At Michigan State University College of Osteopathic Medicine (MSUCOM), we are constantly working to improve our curriculum and to meet accreditation guidelines.
 We need to meet the challenges of modern medicine that force us to innovate.
 While changes will generally be instituted at the beginning of the school year, changes may also be implemented semester to semester.